Skip Global navigation and goto content

 highest 6 month incidence

-In January 2024, 13 pertussis cases were reported in 9 counties.
-The number of pertussis cases reported in January decreased from the previous month, and was below the previous 5-year average.
+The number of pertussis cases reported in February increased from the previous month, and was consistent with the previous 5-year average.

-In January 2024, five pertussis cases were household-associated.
+In February 2024, two pertussis cases were household-associated.
 No pertussis cases were outbreak-associated.
-In the past 6 months, there was an average of 2 household-associated case, an average of 0 outbreak-associated cases and an average of 10 total cases.
-From August 2022 to January 2023, there was an average of 1 household-associated case, an average of 0 outbreak-associated cases and an average of 6 total cases.
+In the past 6 months, there was an average of 2 household-associated cases, an average of 0 outbreak-associated cases and an average of 12 total cases.
+From September 2022 to February 2023, there was an average of 1 household-associated case, an average of 0 outbreak-associated cases and an average of 6 total cases.
 For most pertussis cases, exposure to other known cases is not identified and are not able to be linked to outbreaks.

 *Note: This page contains materials in the Portable Document Format (PDF).
 The free Acrobat Reader may be required to view these files.